3562 word article

 Therefore, it is usually necessary to take small steps.
 For example, if trying to attain the goal of going to the gym, for an hour, every other day, one may start off by going to the gym for twenty minutes once per week, then very gradually increase this rate.

-The importance of adjusting our behaviour positively and increasing our activity levels to help improve our mood seems hard to overstate.
+The importance of adjusting our behavior positively and increasing our activity levels to help improve our mood seems hard to overstate.
 Even by starting with tiny steps, a powerfully therapeutic virtuous cycle may be set in motion.

 - OVERCOME LEARNED HELPLESSNESS: SELF HYPNOSIS DOWNLOADS